rankutah/blog/sites/rank-utah/content/search.md

 ---
 title: "Search"
-description: "Search the site for pages, services, and blog posts.
+description: "Search the site for pages and services.
 Find what you need fast."
 layout: "flowbite"
 url: "/search"
 ---